Value for Money

 There are a few people who complain about price and the value of high-end products.
 This brief article is an attempt to explain why our products are valued the way that they are.

 We owe it to people to explain a little further why you get value for money from an Origin Live product — after all you may get far better perceived value for money by purchasing a mass produced item manufactured in China, India, etc.

 The key difference is leading edge design — this usually takes close on a lifetime of experience to produce.
 Otherwise, the radio shacks of this world would have the market sewn up – why not just upgrade the components on a standard regulator and expect great results?
 The fact is that circuit design contributes far more to performance than components.

 Secondly – to value an item by the value of it’s components is a desperately devaluing argument.
-When you buy Microsoft Office software for $500, the CD material cost is less than $1 — is this sharp practice?
+When you used to buy Microsoft Office software for $500, or Autodesk Inventor at $7000, the CD material cost is less than $1 — is this sharp practice?
 People appreciate that you pay for enormous design time and a leading product.
 To continue the analogy further, consider buying a computer.
 Which looks the better perceived value — a laptop or an equivalent massive computer of yesteryear that would have taken whole living rooms to accommodate?
 At the end of the day it’s all about design.